CriticalMaking/particleDetect/README.md

 https://github.com/Trefex/arduino-airquality/tree/master/Module_Dust-Sensor

 Here is the images of how to set up the electronic components on the breadboard, follow the patterns and you can easily solder the components on the protoboard.
-(Warning: this picture looks bad, we may probably need a clearer one!)
 ![Image of integratedCircuit](https://github.com/CriticalMaking/particleDetect/blob/Luther's-version/dustsensor/images/002.jpg)

-Here is the images of how components are soldered on the protoboard (lack of image, please upload one if someone have it):

 2. After installed the Arduino IDE, open it, and go to "Tools -> Manage Libraries," in the Library Manager, search for all the libraries mentioned above and lick on "Install."